Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/ModellingMethods.md

 $Sh =  0.61 Re_D^{1/2} Sc^{1/3}$ Cylindrical Cross Flow

 Where Re is the Reynold's number with respect to the height (L) or diameter (D), defined as $uL/\nu$ and Sc is the Schmidt Number, defined as $\nu/D$

+The key takeaway from the Sherwood Number is the mass transfer coefficient h. h determines the rate of evaporation as

+$m\dot = S*h_m(P_v - P_a)$

+Where $P_v$ is the saturated vapour pressure at the fabric temperature and $P_a$ is the partial vapour pressure of water vapour in air